MERANet: Facial Micro-Expression Recognition using 3D Residual Attention Network: Results and Discussion

 \subsection{Impact of Shared Network in Channel Attention}

-In this subsection, we show the comparison between the shared CNN and shared MLP in channel attention.
+We now compare the efficacy of shared CNN and shared MLP in channel attention.
 For this study, we use the $CAS(ME)^{2}$ dataset.
 In-order to fully capture the interrelationship, the channel descriptor of average pooling $\mathcal{F}_{avg}^{ch}$ and max pooling $\mathcal{F}_{max}^{ch}$ are fed to a shared network.
 In this subsection, we experimentally verify the proposed two design choices of shared networks, i.e., (a) Channel Attention with shared convolutional neural network (CN-SCNN) and (b) Channel Attention with shared multilayer perceptron (CN-SMLP).

 Both the design choices are trained under the same settings.
 We observe that the residual attention model with shared CNN in the channel attention module work well compared to the model with the shared MLP in the shared network.
 Shared CNN works on the sliding window concept (which focuses on local regions of interest), whereas shared MLP works on the global feature connections.
 Due to the aforementioned property, shared CNN goes hand in hand with the attention module by improving the learning capability of the model.
 The loss curves for both the design choices are plotted in Fig. \ref{fig:validationloss}.
 From the validation loss curve in Fig. \ref{fig:validationloss}, we observe that the CN-SCNN outperforms the CN-SMLP at every epoch.
 Model trained with the CN-SCNN module converges faster compared to the model trained with the CN-SMLP.
 In conclusion, we infer that the shared CNN in the channel attention module is a better design choice compared to the shared MLP.